SpyrexDE/Bay.js/README.md

 ```html
 <example-element :clicks=10>This text will be inserted where the slot tag in the template was placed.</example-element>
 ```
 The `:`-attributes create or overwrite the initial values of the `data` object.
+In this case, the initial value of the `clicks` variable (0) gets overwritten by 10.
+Because of that the counter of the button will start at 10 instead of 0.

+<h5><samp>Thanks for reading!</samp></h5>

+## Contributions are welcome!